otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/04-debugging-and-unit-testing.md

 Unit testing is an important practice in software development, as it helps to ensure that the code is working correctly, it helps to detect and fix bugs early, and it allows for more confident and safe changes and refactoring of the code.
 It also helps to increase the quality and maintainability of the code.

 # Formative Assessment

+Before you start, create a new branch called **04-formative-assessment**.

+If you get stuck on any of the following tasks, feel free to use **ChatGPT** permitting, you are aware of the following:

+- If you provide **ChatGPT** with a prompt that is not refined enough, it may generate a not-so-useful response
+- Do not trust **ChatGPT's** responses blindly.
+You must still use your judgement and may need to do additional research to determine if the response is correct
+- Acknowledge that you are using **ChatGPT**.
+In the **README.md** file, please include what prompt(s) you provided to **ChatGPT** and how you used the response(s) to help you with your work